-Teresa Fenn is Director (Water) at RPA with more than 20 years of experience.
-She has extensive experience of the application and development of socio-economic appraisal techniques and decision-making methodologies in the fields of flood and coastal erosion risk management, water quality, water resources, historic environment, marine restoration, offshore renewables, mine water remediation and river restoration.
-Her work involves the development of methodologies and associated tools and guidance that look to integrate approaches to appraisal to enable the wider economic, social, cultural and environmental benefits of policies and projects to be captured.
+Teresa Fenn is Director (Environment) at RPA with more than 25 years of experience.
+She leads RPA’s evaluation and appraisal work, specialising in developing bespoke approaches and methods to enable quantification and monetisation of positive and negative impacts.
+Her work covers many fields including flood and coastal erosion risk management, water quality, water resources, historic environment, marine and fisheries, offshore renewables, mine water remediation and river restoration.
+She uses integrated approaches to appraisal to enable the wider economic, social, cultural and environmental benefits of policies, programmes, projects, schemes and funds to be captured.